palexster/wedding/content/wedding.md

 ## Hotels

-The Best Western Windsor Inn is between the church and Willow-Witt, mention 'The VanCampen Wedding' for a courtesy rate.
+The Best Western Windsor Inn is between the church and Willow-Witt, mention 'The VanCampen Wedding' for a courtesy wedding rate.
+The phone phone number for the Best Wester Windsor Inn is 541-944-0736.

 <ul>
 <li>